richardcavell/6809-strlen/Readme.txt

  If X does not point to a valid string, the behaviour is undefined.
    If there is no terminating null byte, the code might access forbidden
      areas of the memory map.
-   It is possible for X to wrap (say from $FFFF to $0000).
-This code makes
-     no attempt to detect this possibility, because the behaviour may be desirable.

 The folder "Test suite" contains a method of testing this routine to be sure that it works.